OpenStackClient

 from one tool to another.

-Commands implementation code is being produced by codegenerator what means there is no maintenance required for that code.
+Commands implementation code is being produced by codegenerator what means only low maintenance is required for that code.

 Microversions